OldManUmby/DND.SRD.Wiki/pages/17.magic/default.md

 While incense is burning in this censer, you can use an action to speak the censer’s command word and summon an air elemental, as if you had cast the _conjure elemental_ spell.
 The censer can’t be used this way again until the next dawn.

-This 6-inch-wide, 1-foot-high vessel resembles a chalice with a decorated lid.
+This 6-inch-wide, 1-foot high vessel resembles a chalice with a decorated lid.
 It weighs 1 pound.

 #### Chime of Opening